JGuetschow/UNFCCC_non-AnnexI_data/README.md

 ## Usage
-This guide is for contributors.
-If you are solely interested in using the resulting data we refer to the relases of the data on zenodo which come with a DOI and are thus citeable.
+This guide is mostly targeted at contributors.
+If you are solely interested in using the resulting data the easiest way to get the data is to use the relases of the data on zenodo which come with a DOI and are thus citeable.
+If you need the most recent data and do not want to wait for the releases, you can use the setup described below.

 ### Clone and set up the repository
 This repository is not a pure git repository.
 It is a datalad repository which uses git for code and other small text files and git-annex for data files and binary files (for this repository mainly pdf files).
-The files stored in git-annex are not part of this repository but are stored in a gin repository at [gin.hemio.de](https://gin.hemio.de/jguetschow/UNFCCC_non-AnnexI_data/).
+Datalad uses the concept of *siblings* which are clones of the original repository.
+However, only the metadata is available in all siblings, the actual data which is stored in git-annex might only be available from some siblings.
+Here, we have a gin repository at [gin.hemio.de](https://gin.hemio.de/jguetschow/UNFCCC_non-AnnexI_data/) which contains all metadata and data as the main sibling we're working with.
+It is also set up as a *common data source* which can be accessed by everyone without a github or gin.hemio.de account.

 To use the repository you need to have datalad installed.
 To clone the repository you can use the github url, but also the gin url.

-`datalad clone git@github.com:JGuetschow/UNFCCC_non-AnnexI_data.git <directory_name>
+`datalad clone git@github.com:JGuetschow/UNFCCC_non-AnnexI_data.git <directory_name>`

-`
+or

+`datalad clone git@gin.hemio.de:/jguetschow/UNFCCC_non-AnnexI_data.git <directory_name>`

 clones the repository into the folder *\<directory_name\>*.
 You can also clone via `git clone`.
 This avoids error messages regarding git-annex.
 Cloning works from any sibling.
+If you plan to contribute to the repository you will need to push to gin and for that you need an account.
+Currently you cannot create an account yourself, so please contact the maintainers to obtain an account.
+If you are just interested in using the data you can wither clone from github, or from gin via https:

+`datalad clone https://gin.hemio.de:/jguetschow/UNFCCC_non-AnnexI_data.git <directory_name>`

 The data itself (meaning all binary and csv files) are not downloaded automatically.
 Only symlinks are created on clone.
-Needed files can be obained using
+Needed files can be obtained using

 `datalad get <filename>`

 where \<filename\> can also be a folder to get all files within that folder.
 Datalad will look for a sibling that is accessible to you and provides the necessary data.
-In general that could also be the computer of another contributor, if that computer is accessible to you (which will normally not be the case). **NOTE: If you push to the github repository using datalad your local clone will automatically become a sibling and of your machine is accessible from the outside it will also serve data to others.**
+In general that could also be the computer of another contributor, if that computer is accessible to you (which will normally not be the case). **NOTE: If you push to the github repository using datalad your local clone will automatically become a sibling and if your machine is accessible from the outside it will also serve data to others.**

 For more detailed information on datalad we refer to the [datalad handbook](http://handbook.datalad.org/en/latest/index.html)

 The code is best run in a virtual environment.
 All python dependencies will be automatically installed when building the virtual environment using `make venv`.
-If you don't wat to use a virtual environment you can find the dependencies in file `code/requirements.txt`.
+If you don't want to use a virtual environment you can find the dependencies in file `code/requirements.txt`.
 As an external dependencies you need *firefox-geckodriver* and *git-annex \> XXX (2021 works, some 2020 versions also)*.

 The code has not been tested under Windows and Mac OS.